sulisulisulwan/soundtrackMe/README.md

 ## File upload middleware

-soundTrackMe uses Multer to allow users to upload either mp3s or mp4s
+soundTrackMe uses the middleware [Multer](https://www.npmjs.com/package/multer) to allow users to upload either mp3s or mp4s.

 ## Database

-soundTrackMe uses a mongoDB database, which stores all user information as well as references to user file uploads.
+soundTrackMe uses a mongoDB database, which stores all user information as well as references to user uploads.

 # Future Plans